Hypersonic Air-breathing Weapon Concept

-The Hypersonic Air-breathing Weapon Concept (HAWC, pronounced "hawk") is a scramjet powered air-launched hypersonic cruise missile project at the U.S. Defense Advanced Research Projects Agency (DARPA), that had a successful hypersonic flight announced in September 2021.
+The Hypersonic Air-breathing Weapon Concept (HAWC, pronounced "hawk") is a scramjet powered hypersonic air-launched cruise missile project at the U.S. Defense Advanced Research Projects Agency (DARPA), that had a successful hypersonic flight announced in September 2021.
 It is a kinetic energy weapon, without an explosive warhead.

-The scramjet propelled the missile at "a speed greater than Mach 5 (over 3,700 miles per hour)".
+The scramjet propelled the missile at "a speed greater than Mach 5" (about 3,300 miles per hour).

 The first successful flight was in September 2021.
 Further testing was carried out in mid-March 2022, but was kept secret at the time to avoid the impression of escalation against Russia during the Russian invasion of Ukraine.
 The existence of the test was revealed in early April 2022.